CodingCraftChannel/interview-coding-tasks/README.md

-# interview-coding-tasks
+# Interview Coding Tasks

-Coding interview problems from top tech companies — solved in Python with clear structure and explanations.
+This repository contains coding interview problems from various top tech companies, solved in Python.
+Each problem is organized by company and includes a clear, self-contained solution with optional explanations and edge case handling.

+## 📁 Structure